ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 To complete this exercise, we have to connect the select inputs to their corresponding state variables, bind the state variables to the `<amp-list>`component, and develop the template for our products.
 For now, the template will include an image of the product, the product name, the customer rating of the product, and the price.

-Let’s look at the structure of the product data that we retrieve from the server:
+Let's look at the structure of the product data that we retrieve from the server:

 [sourcecode:json]
 {